Chaling County

-Chaling County (茶陵縣 (茶陵县, Chálíng Xiàn, tea hill)) is a county in Hunan Province, China; it is under the administration of Zhuzhou City.
+Chaling County (茶陵縣 (茶陵县, Chálíng Xiàn, tea hill)) is a county in Hunan Province, China, under the administration of Zhuzhou City.
 Located on the south eastern margin of the province, the county is bordered to the north by You County, to the east by Anren County, to the south by Yanling County, and to the east by Lianhua, Yongxin Counties and Jinggangshan City of Jiangxi.
 Chaling County covers 2,500 km2, as of 2015, it had a registered population of 631,036 and resident a population of 586,000.
 The county has 4 subdistricts, 10 towns and 2 townships under its jurisdiction, and the county seat is at Yunyang Subdistrict (云阳街道).